 There can be multiple reasons for male infertility, which may include physical problems with the testes, blockage in the sperm-carrying ducts, genetic disorders, hormonal imbalance and lifestyle-related factors.

-refers to the imbalance between the antioxidant capacity of the seminal plasma and the production of reactive oxygen species (ROS) by the sperm and leukocytes.
+Oxidative Stress refers to the imbalance between the antioxidant capacity of the seminal plasma and the production of reactive oxygen species (ROS) by the sperm and leukocytes.
 The condition causes the number of immature sperm with residual cytoplasm to increase.
-ROS are free radicals that are detrimental to proper development of spermatozoa.
-Oxidative Stress
+ROS are free radicals that are detrimental to proper the development of spermatozoa.

-results in low quality semen, due to low sperm count and malformation of the sperm cells.
+Dysregulated Apoptosis results in low-quality semen, due to low sperm count and malformation of the sperm cells.
 The spermatozoa also tend to have higher levels of DNA damage when the process of apoptosis does not keep a check on the germ cells to ensure that they are within the limit of the Sertoli cells.
-Dysregulated Apoptosis

-– Mobile phones, laptops, and other electronic gadgets that use electromagnetic waves have become an essential part of our daily lives.
+Mobile phones, laptops, and other electronic gadgets that use electromagnetic waves have become an essential part of our daily lives.
 Research is being conducted to assess the effect electromagnet waves have on sperm count, motility and morphology.
-Effect on Semen due to Exposure to Electromagnetic Waves

 Since many males carry their mobile phones in their pant pockets or in holders on their belts, their testicles are being exposed constantly to a high density of electromagnetic waves.
 This will lead to a detrimental effect on the male reproductive organs, to an increase in damaged sperm, and eventually male infertility.

-- Male infertility is often treated by using Assisted Reproductive Techniques (ART) processes.
+Male infertility is often treated by using Assisted Reproductive Techniques (ART) processes.
 A common treatment for low sperm count involves separating the spermatozoa from the semen ejaculated to obtain a higher concentration of sperm.
-Effect of Temperature on Sperm During Centrifuge Semen Processing

-The process used for the separation is a bench top centrifugation.
-However the bench top centrifuges used in ART are not temperature regulated.
-Spermatozoa are affected by temperature and should there be a high temperature during the process, it is likely that the sperm quality is lowered.
+The process used for the separation is a benchtop centrifugation.
+However, the benchtop centrifuges used in ART are not temperature regulated.
+Spermatozoa are affected by temperature and so should there be a high temperature during the process, it is likely that the sperm quality is lowered.

 Research is currently being conducted to evaluate the effect of temperature on human semen centrifugation.
 Various factors related to the spermatozoa are recorded to check how regulating the temperature during centrifugation can prevent damage to the sperm.

-- Freezing sperm is an essential technique often used in ART treatments of infertility.
+Freezing sperm is an essential technique often used in ART treatments of infertility.
 The idea is to preserve the spermatozoa by storing them after freezing for later use.
 The process is called sperm cryopreservation.
-Effect of Vitrification on Spermatozoa

 Currently sperm cryopreservation is done by slowly freezing the sperm, but a new technique called vitrification is under trial.
-Vitrification is a faster freezing process so that it tends to avoid ice crystal formation due to the rapid shifting of sperm from liquid to solid state.
+Vitrification is a faster freezing process that tends to avoid ice crystal formation due to the rapid shifting of sperm from liquid to solid-state.